-Fake spiderwebs or fake snow are fun ways to decorate your house for the holidays – but some decorations are downright scary for our wild neighbours!
+Fake spiderwebs or fake snow are fun ways to decorate your house for the holidays, but they’re scary for our wild neighbours!
 Fake spiderwebs and fake snow are often stretched across bushes, trees and windows outdoors.
 Unfortunately, birds and other animals getting stuck isn’t uncommon.
 Keep fake snow and spider webs inside where birds can’t get stuck.
 Or, get creative with other kinds of decorations!

-If you do find a trapped bird, don’t pull on the bird directly because this can cause further injury to their delicate feathers and wings.
-Instead, cut the webbing around the entangled area to free the bird and then take them to the nearest wildlife rehabilitator for assessment.
-You can always call the BC SPCA’s Animal Helpline at 1-855-622-7722 for advice or for help finding a local wildlife rehabilitator.
+If you do find a trapped bird, don’t pull on the bird because this can cause further injury to their delicate feathers and wings.
+Instead, cut the webbing around the entangled area to free the bird and then take them to the nearest wildlife rehabilitator.
+You can always call your local wildlife rehabilitator or our Animal Helpline at 1-855-622-7722 for advice.

-Take a look around your yard to make sure it’s safe for wildlife and free from items that could get tangled in deer antlers.
-Hang your Christmas lights high up to avoid an antler tangle.
+Take a look around your yard to make sure it’s safe for wildlife and free from items that could get tangled.
+Hang your Christmas lights up high to avoid an antler tangle.

-If the material is tangled only in the antlers, the situation will often resolve on its own when the deer shed the velvet from their antlers at the end of the season.
-However, the deer may need help if the material gets caught and restricts their movement, or tightens around their neck.
+If the material is tangled only in the antlers, the situation will often resolve on its own.
+When the deer shed the velvet from their antlers at the end of the season, they’ll shed any tangled material too.
+But, the deer may need help if the material gets caught and slows them down, or if it tightens around their neck.

-If you see an adult deer stuck and they can’t move, call the Conservation Officer Service at 1-877-952-7277; they may be able to sedate and free them.
+If you see an adult deer stuck and they can’t move, call the Conservation Officer Service at 1-877-952-7277.
+A Conservation Officer may be able to help sedate and free them.
 If the deer is still able to move around, this may not be possible with people and traffic in the area.
-Sedating a deer can be startling and painful for the deer, causing them to run off or bolt into traffic, which may in turn cause an accident or further injury to themselves before the sedative has time to take effect.
+Sedating a deer can be startling, causing them to run off or bolt into traffic, which may cause an accident or further injury before the sedative has time to take effect.

-Unfortunately, wildlife rehabilitators can’t often help injured adult deer, as they are too high-stress to keep in a captive setting.
+Unfortunately, wildlife rehabilitators can’t often help injured adult deer.
+They are too high-stress to keep in a captive setting.
 Even when injured, they can be very dangerous because of their size and strength.
 Contact the Conservation Officer Service for any issues involving adult deer.

-It’s not uncommon for Wild ARC to receive calls about all kinds of entanglements.
-From animals caught in netting or wire, to birds swallowing fish hooks attached to a line, Wild ARC rehabilitators have seen it all!
-This barred owl came into care recently after their talons were badly tangled in loose netting.
+It’s not uncommon for our Animal Helpline to receive calls about all kinds of entanglements.
+From animals caught in netting or wire, to birds swallowing fish hooks attached to a line, our wildlife rehabilitators have seen it all!
+This barred owl had come in for care with their talons badly tangled in loose netting.

-If you find an animal stuck in netting, plastic drink rings, or having swallowed fishing line, call our Animal Helpline to find a wildlife rehabilitator right away.
-Don’t try to remove anything or free the animal by yourself – you might actually cause more harm than help.
+Don’t try to remove any foreign object or free the animal by yourself – you might actually cause more harm than help.
 Swallowed or embedded fish hooks may appear removed on the outside, but inside, anything that remains can result in severe injury.
 If feet or paws get tangled, the loss of blood flow can quickly cause injury.
 Even an hour is a long time for a little paw!
 Always get advice from a rehabilitator before trying to cut an animal loose.